munificent/game-programming-patterns/book/prototype.markdown

 <aside name="base">

-The `Generator` class here is so that code that doesn't care what kind of monster a generator creates can just use it and work with pointers to `Monster`.
+The `Spawner` class here is so that code that doesn't care what kind of monster a spawner creates can just use it and work with pointers to `Monster`.

-If we only had the templated class, there would be no single supertype they all shared, so any code that worked with generators of any monster type would itself need to take a template parameter.
+If we only had the `SpawnerFor<T>` class, there would be no single supertype the instantiations of that template all shared, so any code that worked with spawners of any monster type would itself need to take a template parameter.

 </aside>

 ### First-class types

-The previous two solutions address the need to have a class, `Generator`, which is parameterized by a type.
+The previous two solutions address the need to have a class, `Spawner`, which is parameterized by a type.
 In C++, types aren't generally first-class, so that requires some <span name="type-obj">gymnastics</span>.
 If you're using a dynamically-typed language like JavaScript, Python or Ruby where classes *are* just regular objects you can pass around, you can solve this much more directly.

 <aside name="type-obj">